corda/samples-kotlin/Accounts/supplychain/README.md

 ```
 flow start ViewInboxByAccount acctname: BuyerProcurement
 ```
 You see that the invoice state amount 500 is returned.
-You can also replace the BuyerProcurement with BuyerWarehouse to see that the non-relevant accounts has no visiblity about the invoice state.
+You can also replace the BuyerProcurement with BuyerWarehouse to see that the non-relevant accounts has no visibility about the invoice state.

 ## Step 2: Buyer's procurement team will send an internal message to Buyer's Buyer's finance team
 Navigate to Buyer's node terminal and type in: